RF-ERP Preliminary Exercises

 Now that you know how to stop ruminating, let’s practice turning it on and off.

-Repeat this a few times until any problems have been addressed and it is easy to turn rumination off and keep it off.
+Repeat this until any problems have been addressed and it is easy to turn rumination off and keep it off.

 Note: